THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • talent enhancement through various initiatives including internal job postings, extension of the performance evaluation system, celebration of individual achievements, etc.

-With regard to training programmes, in 2023 the Unconscious Bias course was launched to help participants understand and recognise stereotypes and prejudices through practical exercises, to experience them on themselves and explore how they impact decisions.
-In addition, the cultural awareness programme continued for all employees across the various cultures, including those of America, Korea, Japan, China and Italy.
-In 2023, guidelines were also shared on inclusive leadership training programmes with the Regions and courses were launched with top management, involving managers and executives in mandatory training on issues of uniqueness and inclusion.
+With regard to training programmes, in 2024 the Unconscious Bias course continued to help participants understand and recognise stereotypes and prejudices through practical exercises, to experience them on themselves and explore how they impact decisions.

 With regard to gender differences, the percentage of women on the total workforce is predominant.
-The proportion of women is 69%, in line with 2022.
+The proportion of women is around 70%, in line with 2023.

-The percentage of women is high across all geographical areas and within management positions (managers, executives and senior executives) is equal to 51%.
+The percentage of women is high across all geographical areas and within management positions (managers, executives and senior executives) is equal to 52%.
+Women account for 71% of the employees with permanent contracts and 58% of the employees with fixed-term contracts.

-At 31 December 2023 there were 83 employees with disabilities in Italy, Romania, Germany, China and South Korea, with an increase of 9% compared to 2022.
+The Group manages the inclusion of people with disabilities in accordance with the rules and practices set forth by applicable laws and encourages the various company departments to employ people with disabilities.
+Each placement is assessed by respecting and considering the needs and abilities of each individual, ensuring appropriate workstations and, where necessary, by adjusting working hours.
+In this way, people are protected and placed in the best position to perform at their best.
+At 31 December 2024, there were 98 employees with disabilities in Italy, Romania, South Korea, Germany and China, with an increase of 18% compared with 2023.
 In the coming years, the Group will continue to plan to integrate additional people with varying degrees of disability, including through collaboration with institutions focused on targeted job placement.

 NOTES

-15 This policy sets out common minimum standards in all countries in which the Group operates and aims to meet or exceed the local legal conditions for paid leave of up to 16 weeks.
+1 This Policy sets out common minimum standards in all countries in which the Group operates and aims to meet or exceed the local legal conditions for paid leave of up to 16 weeks.